rckprtr/as-dfinity-examples/README.md

     sh -ci "$(curl -fsSL https://sdk.dfinity.org/install.sh)"
     ```

-1. Select a language—for example, `c` or `motoko`—to explore the examples available in the language of your choice.

 1. Clone the repository to download the `examples` repo to your local workspace.

 1. Open the project folder for the example you want to use.